41st Infantry Division (United States): WWII Casualties

-Post war
+Cold War

 At the conclusion of World War II, the National Guard was almost completely demobilized, its Soldiers separated from military service, and sent directly to civilian life leaving virtually no National Guard at all.
 Despite this immediate purge of manpower, the War Department was already planning its reconstitution.
 The War Department published a postwar policy statement on October 13, 1945 which called for the rebuilding of the Regular Army, National Guard of the United States, and the Organized Reserve Corps.
 This ultimately led to the decision to reconstitute 27 divisions within the National Guard, to include the 41st.
 Of these 27, ten of them would be divided among multiple states.

 Preliminary plans for the post-war reorganization of the 41st was to maintain its triangle task organization from the Second World War and proposed it split between Idaho, Oregon, and Washington.
 However, after Oregon’s desire to reorganize two of its infantry regiments of the Division, modifications to the plan were made between Idaho and Oregon, with concurrence of Chief, National Guard Bureau, so that the final distribution of the 41st Division was split between Oregon and Washington.
 This division of the 41st between the two states required an agreement between them as to the assignment of the Division Commander and Division headquarters.
 Eventually, the Adjutants General of Oregon and Washington agreed to a rotation of certain staff personnel coinciding with the rotation of the Division Commander, with each state maintaining a partial Division headquarters element in Portland and Seattle, respectively.
 Initially, it was agreed that the first Division Commander would go to Oregon, but only on the condition that the first command be given to Brigadier General Thomas E. Rilea, formerly the Assistant Division Commander, with the new Assistant Division Commander to Washington.
 Then every four years afterwards, the seats would rotate states.
 However, if General Rilea was not able to qualify for federal recognition as Division Commander, then the position would at once revert to the Washington and the Assistant Division Commander to Oregon.
 On August 2, 1946, it was announced that General Rilea had been disqualified for military service for medical reasons and the first Division Commander of the 41st since post-war reorganization would go to Washington.